Simbamon/Kafka_AWS_Project/README.md

     - Leave the rest setting to as is for this project
 4. Set up the security inbound rules
     - Add TCP Port number 9092 for Kafka server
     - Add all traffic with your own IP to connect the Kafka from your local machine
-    - Note: This setting is not recommended in Production level
+    *This setting is not recommended in Production level
 5. SSH into the EC2 instance
     - Git Bash
         - Select the directory with .pem file inside